Ways to Give

 Cash, Check or Credit Card:

-- A gift by check is the most common and convenient way to give to the Columbus Regional Health Foundation.
+- A gift by check is the most common and convenient way to give to the Piedmont Columbus Regional Foundation.
 Outright gifts of cash may be made directly to the Foundation by either cash, check or credit card.

 - A cash gift may be brought directly to the Foundation office, and a cash receipt will be issued.